pdffillerjs/pdffiller/README.md

 Quick start
 -----------

 First, run `npm install pdffiller --save` for your app.

-Then, in an Express app:
+Import the module using:

 ```js
 var pdfFiller = require('pdffiller');